sora7672/viper_tracking/README.md

 ## Why I Built This

-Originally, ViperTracking began as a small exercise to learn MongoDB, but it quickly evolved into a deeply personal project.
-As someone with ADHD, I often struggled to measure time realistically and wanted a tool that helped me see clearly how I use my computer — no assumptions, just data.
+Originally, ViperTracking began as a small exercise to learn MongoDB,
+but it quickly evolved into a deeply personal project.
+As someone with ADHD,
+I often struggled to measure time realistically and wanted a tool that helped me see clearly how I use my computer,
+no assumptions, just data.

-Over time, it became my **portfolio foundation**, my **first real architecture**, and something I hope can **motivate others** to pursue their own ideas.
-I’ve spent over 1300 coding hours on this, overcoming thread deadlocks, architectural rewrites, and even phases of depression and self-doubt.
+Over time, it became my **portfolio foundation**, my **first real architecture**,
+and something I hope can **motivate others** to pursue their own ideas.
+I’ve spent over 1300 coding hours(Timestamp 12.04.2025) on this,
+overcoming thread deadlocks, architectural rewrites, and even phases of depression and self-doubt.

-This project isn’t just about code — it’s about perseverance, learning through doing, and building something that actually helps people understand themselves better.
+This project isn’t just about code — it’s about perseverance, learning through doing,
+and building something that actually helps people understand themselves better.

 ---

 ## Devlog

 Want to follow the development journey in more detail?
-Read the [Devlog](./docs/devlog.md) for insights, obstacles, architecture decisions, and the thought process behind key features.
+Read the [Devlog](./docs/devlog.md) for insights, obstacles, architecture decisions,
+and the thought process behind key features.

-This is not just a project, it's a learning path, a reflection and a way to share how I build real tools that grow together with me.
+This is not just a project, it's a learning path, a reflection and a way to
+share how I build real tools that grow together with me.

 ---